shdown/cmenu/README.md

 The protocol of communication with the controlling process is very simple and line-based;
 the controlling process can even be a shell script.

-The `wifi_menu.py` is an example that presents an interactive menu of choosing a Wi-Fi network to connect to.
+The `wifi_menu.py` is an example that presents an interactive menu for choosing a Wi-Fi network to connect to.
 It uses the IWD D-Bus API and the `iwctl` binary.

 ![screenshot](https://user-images.githubusercontent.com/5462697/110216539-b6c33880-7ec0-11eb-8a7d-a5ee3321efc8.png)